jaajko/first-html-attempts/README.md

-here is my first ever attempt at a website.
+Here are my 2 first ever attempts at a website.

-this was just after i learned the basics of html
+This was just after i learned the basics of html